Lurk/nsstring_leak/readme.md

 ## why it produces a leak?

-INSString.as_str() internaly uses UTF8String property of NSString.
+INSString.as_str() internally uses UTF8String property of NSString.
 [Apple doc](https://developer.apple.com/documentation/foundation/nsstring/1411189-utf8string?language=objc)
  says that the memory behind this pointer has a lifetime shorter than a lifetime of an NSString itself.
 But apparently, this is not entirely true.
 At least, this statement is not valid for strings that contain